ray-project/ray/doc/using-ray-with-tensorflow.md

 In some cases, you may want to do data-parallel training on your network.
 We use the network above to illustrate how to do this in Ray.
-The only differences are in the remote function step and the driver code.
+The only differences are in the remote function `step` and the driver code.

-In the function step, we run the grad operation rather than the train operation to get the gradients.
+In the function `step`, we run the grad operation rather than the train operation to get the gradients.
 Since Tensorflow pairs the gradients with the variables in a tuple, we extract the gradients to avoid needless computation.